 it’s a very serious issue, for example sexual harassment or ‘whistleblowing’

-When an employee raises a formal grievance, employers should follow a formal process.
-Your workplace should have its own grievance process, otherwise follow the steps in this guide.
-(These steps are informed by the Acas Code of Practice on Disciplinary and Grievance Procedures.)
+When an employee raises a formal grievance, employers should follow a formal procedure.
+Your workplace should have its own grievance procedure, otherwise follow the steps in this guide.
+(These steps are informed by the Acas Code of Practice on disciplinary and grievance procedures.)

-If your workplace has its own grievance process it should:
+If your workplace has its own grievance procedure it should:

 follow the Acas Code, as a minimum